A training concept by developers for developers

 The seminar was designed by experts at Fraunhofer IESE and has already been successfully held several times.

 Philippe Barbie completed his Master's degree in Applied Computer Science (M.Sc.) at the Technical University of Kaiserslautern in 2022, specializing in embedded systems and electrical engineering.
-He has extensive expertise in systems and software engineering, particularly in system modeling and the development of digital twins.
+He has extensive expertise in Systems and Software Engineering, particularly in system modeling and the development of digital twins.

-His skills include software development, the development and use of digital twins, and model-based systems engineering (MBSE).
+His skills include software development, the development, and use of digital twins, and model-based systems engineering (MBSE).
 He is also experienced in requirements analysis and software development for advanced MBSE tool extensions.

 In the field of digital twins, he has in-depth knowledge of design and development for industrial applications, particularly using Eclipse BaSyx as a middleware solution.